-Dawn Baxendale, Chief Executive, Christchurch City Council
+Dawn is Chief Executive of Christchurch City Council.

 Dawn moved to Christchurch in September 2019.
 She is joined by husband Scott and their youngest son, Elliott who is attending St Andrew’s College in the city.
 Their eldest son, Jacob is completing his physics degree at University in England.